 Hair Follicle Drug Testing is Accurate

 Because hair follicle drug tests must be conducted by drug testing professionals, and also due to the nature of the test, they're incredibly difficult to cheat — if it's at all possible.
+Hair samples are incredibly reliable, annd there's on opportunity for the individual providing the sample to tamper with it in any way.

 On the flip side, an individual can skew the results of a urine drug test by drinking excessive amounts of water in an attempt to produce a dilute sample.
 They can also provide synthetic urine or urine collected from another individual.